Beyond the Sportsbike

 A comprehensive instrument cluster

 The instrument cluster takes the form of a lightweight, brightness-adjustable LCD.
-Readouts include speedometer, tachometer, odometer, dual tripmeters, gear position, coolant and ambient temperatures, driving range, average fuel consumption, instantaneous fuel consumption, traction control, and a clock.
+Readouts include speedometer, tachometer, odometer, dual tripmeters, gear position, coolant temperature, driving range, average fuel consumption, instantaneous fuel consumption, traction control, and a clock.
 A white backlight gives great nighttime visibility.
 The display is flanked by LED indicators for the turn signals, high beam, malfunction, ABS, traction control, coolant temperature, and oil pressure.

 Newly specified 43mm KYB inverted front forks give a ride that is sporty yet plush.
 They have fully adjustable damping, rebound, compression and spring preload.
 A single KYB rear shock features adjustable rebound damping and spring pre-load.